 Samis Foundation Board Members

 Victor Alhadeff is a Seattle native and retired software executive.
-Victor serves as the Chairman of the Grants Committee.
+Victor serves as the Vice Chair of the Grants Committee.

 Eli J. Almo Is a Seattle native and President and CEO of Era Living, which owns and operates independent and assisted care retirement communities.
 Eli and his wife Rebecca established the Aljoya Professorship, an endowment to promote gerontological research at the University of Washington School of Nursing.
 Eli is former Chairman of the Asset Management Committee.

-Dana Behar is a Seattle native and a founder of Discovery Bay Investments which specializes in private equity investing, consulting, and real estate brokerage.
+Dana Behar, Chair of the Endowment Investment Committee, is a Seattle native and a founder of Discovery Bay Investments which specializes in private equity investing, consulting, and real estate brokerage.
 Dana is also a Director of First Federal, a publicly traded savings and loan company, where he serves on their loan and audit committees.
 Dana serves on boards of Forterra (land preservation), Capitol Hill Housing (affordable housing), Seattle Sephardic Network, and Lid I-5 (civic effort to lid interstate I-5 as it passes through downtown Seattle).
-Dana joined the Samis board in 2012, is Chair of the Asset Management Committee, and is the great-nephew of Sam Israel.
+Dana joined the Samis board in 2012, is Chair of the Endowment Investment Committee, and is the great-nephew of Sam Israel.

 Barry Ernstoff is an attorney in private practice who practiced in Seattle and now does so in Israel since he made Aliyah in 1985.
 Barry was president of the Seattle Hebrew Academy and Secretary of the Seattle Jewish Federation.
 In Israel he is active in the Association of Americans and Canadians in Israel, and his synagogue leadership.
 Barry was one of the founding trustees of the Foundation appointed by Sam Israel.

 Eddie Hasson is a Seattle native.
 He is a CPA and retired partner of the accounting firm Hasson Laible & Co.
-Eddie is currently serving as Treasurer of the Samis Board of Trustees, and is a nephew of Sam Israel.
+Eddie was formerly the President and Treasurer of the Samis Board of Trustees.
+He is a nephew of Sam Israel.

-Al Maimon is a Seattle native who spent his professional career in operations research and management science and information systems design and implementation at Boeing.
-Now retired, he is a student of Sephardic Jewry and is active in many Jewish community affairs including president of the Seattle Sephardic Network and Sephardic Adventure Camp, and was previously involved with the Federation, Jewish Family Services, Seattle Hebrew Academy (he was a graduate of the first class, and his children and grandchildren have followed), and Sephardic Bikur Cholim.
-Al is the past president of the Foundation and is the chair of the Planning Committee.
+Al Maimon, Chair of the Grants Committee, is a Seattle native who spent his professional career in operations research and management science and information systems design and implementation at Boeing.
+Now retired, he is a student of Sephardic Jewry and is active in many Jewish community affairs including president of the Seattle Sephardic Network and Sephardic Adventure Camp, and was previously involved with the Federation, Jewish Family Services, Seattle Hebrew Academy (he was a graduate of the first class, and his children and grandchildren have followed), and Sephardic Bikur Holim.
+Al is the past president of the Foundation and is the chair of the Planning Committee and the Grants Committee.

 Lucy Pruzan was born and raised in Uruguay and has lived in Seattle for more than 60 years.
 Lucy is a retired nurse who, along with her husband, Herb, invests in real estate and new and emerging companies in the Pacific Northwest.
 Lucy served as president of the Jewish Federation of Greater Seattle, among her many other volunteer activities.
 Lucy is the former Chair of the Trusteeship Committee.

-Greg Roer Is a Seattle native who along with his wife, Dorothy, is the owner of Roer & Company CPA firm, specializing in tax and trusts.
+Greg Roer is a Seattle native who along with his wife, Dorothy, is the owner of Roer & Company CPA firm, specializing in tax and trusts.
 Greg is also the Director of Seattle Campus of Golden Gate University Graduate School of Taxation.
-He is the past president of Seattle Hebrew Academy, Founder and Board Member of Minyan Ohr Chadash.
-Greg joined the Samis board in 2016 is the Chair of the Trusteeship Committee and a member of the Audit/Finance Committee.
+He is the past president of Seattle Hebrew Academy, and Founder and Board Member of Minyan Ohr Chadash.
+Greg joined the Samis board in 2016 is the Chair of the Trusteeship and Governance Committee and the Vice Chair of the Finance/Audit Committee.
 Greg is a great-nephew of Sam Israel.

 Ernie Sherman is a Seattle native and owner of Pacific Plumbing Supply Co which has branches in Washington and Alaska.
-Ernie splits his time between Hawaii.
-Seattle and Camano Island.
-He is one of the original Samis Board Members and is a member of the Asset Management Committee.
+Ernie splits his time between Hawaii, Seattle, and Camano Island.
+He is one of the original Samis Board Members and a member of the Endowment Investment Committee.

 Alex Sytman graduated from Garfield High School in 1956 and from The University of Washington Medical School in 1963.
 He is married to Leatrice (Lucy) Israel Sytman, a niece of Sam Israel, and they lived in New York, Fort Lewis and Los Angeles before returning to Seattle in 1970.
 Alex was Sam’s doctor during the last months of Sam’s life.
 Alex and Lucy Sytman have ten grandchildren and as of 2018 one great grandchild.